 In February 2000, the Company, through its subsidiary CCEL BIO-THERAPIES, Inc., entered into a research agreement with the University of South Florida at Tampa to collaborate on a technology for the potential treatment of a number of debilitating degenerative diseases.
 The research project is to be conducted at the University's laboratory facilities.
 In March 2000, the Company transferred \$200,000 to CCEL BIO-THERAPIES, Inc. to meet its funding commitment.
 CCEL BIO-THERAPIES, Inc. and the University are co-assignees of a filed patent application covering the technology.
-An application has been made for federal grants (SBIR and STTR research grants) on behalf of the Company and CCEL BIO-THERAPIES, Inc. In addition, an application is being filed for a State of Florida I-4 matching grant.
+An application has been made for federal grants (STTR research grants) on behalf of CCEL BIO-THERAPIES, Inc. In addition, an application was filed for a State of Florida I-4 (now Hi-Tech Corridor) matching grant.
 The Company has been granted worldwide marketing rights for any product developed as a result of this research program.
-Under the terms of the agreement, the University will receive standard royalty payments on any product sales.
+Under the terms of the agreement, the University will receive standard royalty payments on any future product sales.
 In February 2001, the Company paid the University an initial \$100,000 license payment with the issuance of 15,000 shares of the Company's common stock.
+In May 2001, the Company paid the University the first two benchmark payments totaling \$200,000 with the issuance of 50,000 shares of the Company's common stock.
+The University was awarded the Hi-Tech Corridor grant in the amount of \$100,000.
+In September 2001, CCEL BIO-THERAPIES was awarded the STTR grant in the amount of \$107,000.